A fast algorithm for maximal propensity score matching

 {\bf Nearest neighbor matching for sorted observations.} Let us consider observations sorted as in (\ref{sort}).
 We want to match the observations by GNNM with the caliper $c(x,y)$.

-This can be done in $O(N)$ time if we use a list data structure for control observations.
-The list can be organized as the vector containing the controls' propensity scores, and two integer vectors for left and right pointers of the list cells.
-(In fact, in this case the vector for right pointers is not needed, since we use the right pointers only to move to the right through the list until we meet the first control with propensity score not less than that of the current treated object.)
+This can be done in $O(N)$ time if we use a list data structure for the control observations.
+The list can be organized as the vector containing the controls' scores, and two integer vectors for left and right pointers of the list cells.
+(In fact, in this case the vector for right pointers is not needed, since we use the right pointers only to move to the right through the list until we meet the first control with the score not less than that of the current treated subject.)

 {\bf Nearest neighbor matching for unordered observations.} Now we make no assumptions on the order of the observations.
 For instance, the treated observations may be randomly permuted, the permutations being uniformly distributed.
 Such a permutation can be done in $O(N)$ time.